BelindaWillis001/COMP642_OOP_Python/README.md

 4/08 added criteria to elevator to restrict to six floors and stop current floor being selected;
 added the method addPerson to the Student list;
-wrote a simplified pizza house program based on Pats lecture
+wrote a simplified pizza house program based on Pats lecture added the code to print student names that are both student lists